sublime-security/sublime-platform/README.md

 ---------
 An open, adaptable email security platform for writing and running custom detection and response rules to block phishing attacks, hunt for threats, and more.

-Sublime Platform is completely free and self-hosted, which means your emails are completely controlled by you and never seen by a third party.
-For more information on the different versions available, including Enterprise and managed Cloud offerings, see the [Versions page](https://sublimesecurity.com/versions).

 Why?
 ----------
 Modern email security is a one-size-fits-all black box.
 The same phishing attacks continue to land, and the same legitimate emails continue to get blocked.

-The Sublime Platform **gives defenders control over their email environment** and uses an intuitive, interoperable, purpose-built [YARA-like rules language](https://docs.sublimesecurity.com/docs/message-query-language) for sharing new detection rules with anyone else running Sublime.
+The Sublime Platform **gives defenders control over their email environment** and uses an intuitive, interoperable, purpose-built [YARA-like rules language](https://docs.sublimesecurity.com/docs/message-query-language) for sharing new detection rules with others.

-Installation
+Setup
 ----------

 Follow the [setup instructions](https://docs.sublimesecurity.com/docs/installation) to deploy using Docker, AWS, or use a Managed instance.